 - Kneen, a U.K.-based programmer, bought workbetter.com in 1999.

-- In the not too distant past, Harsh Mehta, an office sharing startup co-founder, bought workbetter.us to market his service.
+- More recently, Harsh Mehta, an office sharing startup co-founder, bought workbetter.us to market his service.

 - In April 2014, Mehta approached Kneen about buying workbetter.com; he offered $500; Kneen ultimately refused and declined to sell his domain.

 - Sometime around the failed domain sale, Mehta initiated the USPTO trademark application process for “Work Better.”

 - Shortly after Mehta started the official process, according to Mehta, one of his “over-zealous” employees allegedly tried to get workbetter.com at the registration level.
 Twitter apologies were offered and accepted over the incident.
 At that point, most people assumed the workbetter.com domain battle was over.

 - But then Mehta filed a cybersquatting lawsuit against Kneen over the desired domain.

 Tech industry pundits buzzed about this cybersquatting laws case (including yours truly) — probably because it was possible for people to appreciate both parties’ arguments.

 Judge on Mehta v.
 Kneen Cybersquatting Lawsuit: “This is a really bad one.”

 Unlike us in the peanut gallery, Judge Lewis Kaplan saw no ambiguity.
 “However you slice it, there are good cybersquatting cases and there are bad ones.
 And this is really one of the bad ones,” Kaplan stated in his ruling.
 He went on to explain his position:

 Plaintiff Didn’t Prove “Bad Faith Intent To Profit”